NeoVance/Optopus/README.md

 `./script -asdf bar`

-This will not work as of now:
+This will also work:

-`./script --barFOO` no spaces. assuming --bar acceptsArgument()  This will not work as expected.
-Still not sure if this *should* be supported.
+`./script --barFOO` no spaces.

 Supports "--" for end-of-options GNU pseudo-standard

 `--help`, `-h`, `-?` will default to a help page generated from the `description()` method of options.

-Also preserves script arguments (not captured by option arguments), by calling getArguments() method.

 Demo script: